boborodono/MechaCar_Statistical_Analysis/README.md

 ### Is the slope of the linear model considered to be zero?
 Why or why not?</br>
 - The p-Value for this model, p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject our null hypothesis, which further indcates that the slope of this linear model is not zero.
 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?</br>
 - This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
-Relatively speaking, his multiple regression model does predict mpg of MechaCar prototypes effectively.</br></br>
+Relatively speaking, this multiple regression model does predict mpg of MechaCar prototypes effectively.</br></br>
 ![MPG Regression](/Images/MPG_Regression.png)

 ## Summary Statistics on Suspension Coils</br>